rubysamurai/material_design_lite-sass/README.md

 ## Usage

 By default, using `@import 'material';` and `//= require material`, all of Material Design Lite components are imported.
-You can also import components individually.

 To import specific JavaScript components, first you need to include support components: